Jump to accessibility statement Skip to content

 Why study Law at the University of Sunderland?

-We're committed to offering our students unparalleled levels of support during their studies, whether that be pastoral, welfare or academic support, we're here to help you succeed.
+We're committed to offering our students unparalleled levels of support during their studies, and whether that be pastoral, welfare, or academic support, we're here to help you succeed.

 Over the course of your studies, you may also be offered the opportunity to participate in one or more field trips and in a range of competitions against students from other universities.
-Our lecturers will encourage you to get involved in activities such as the client interviewing competition, and the mooting competition at the Supreme Court.
-Students can also get involved in the Student Law Society, which organises a range of social, educational and networking events for law students.
+Our lecturers will encourage you to get involved in activities such as the client interviewing competition and the mooting competition at the Supreme Court.
+Students can also get involved in the Law Society, which organises a range of social, educational and networking events for Law students.

-Students can choose to study in Sunderland Student Law Clinic in the final year of their undergraduate studies and all students studying to become a solicitor on our LLM Legal Practice spend at least half a day each week in clinic, meaning that some of our students leave us with considerable live client work experience.
+Students can choose to study in the Student Law Clinic in the final year of their undergraduate studies, meaning that some of our students leave us with considerable live client work experience.

 Our law courses

-Studying Law will help you to develop a wide range of transferable skills and gain real-life experience in a discipline that is becoming increasingly valued by employers.
-Our graduates have gone on to have careers in a whole host of sectors, so if you want a high-quality degree that can lead to a job in a wide range of industries, choose Law at the University of Sunderland.
+Studying law will help you to develop a wide range of transferable skills and gain real-life experience in a discipline that's becoming increasingly valued by employers.
+Our graduates have gone on to have careers in a whole host of sectors, so if you want a high-quality degree that can lead to a job in a wide range of industries, choose law at the University of Sunderland.

-Whichever course you choose, you will receive the same fantastic support, insight and experience offered by our Law School.
+Whichever course you choose, you'll receive the same fantastic support, insight, and experience offered by our Law School.

 Published: 4 July 2019